Ardent10/EcoFlex/README.md

 9) MM/YY: 08/24
 10) CVV: 123
 11) Click on pay.
 A 3D Pin window will appear which you need to confirm.
 12) Viola, Your Order is placed.
-We will Ship your order to your doorstep now.
+You can sit back and Relax We will Ship your order to your doorstep now.

 ## Overview